 - reflective reports based on a field trip, e.g. local community site, museum

 - written assignments that test a hypothesis or answer a research question

+- analytical, persuasive or argumentative essays

 - journals

 - feature articles

-- interviews
+- interviews supported by contextualising essays

 - multimodal presentations

-- speeches with notes
+- formal speeches with notes

 - webcasts and podcasts

+- seminars and conferences

 - webpages.

-Examples of presentation formats for a collection of work include:
+Examples of presentation formats • for a collection of work include: